ronnielutaro/ronnielutaro/README.md

 ### About Me

 Over the past 5+ years, I've worked across Technology Innovation, Product Development, and Startup Acceleration.
-Now as Founder and Software Engineer @RocketizeTech, I lead applied AI research and product development to create Market Intelligence tools for marketing teams.
-These tools aim to reduce ad waste, automate growth, and enable data-driven campaign strategies across multiple channels.
-My expertise in product strategy underpins my ability to deliver impactful solutions to complex challenges.
+My expertise in Product Strategy, Project Management, and Software Engineering underpins my ability to deliver impactful solutions to complex challenges.
+I'm very passionate about digital transformation, emerging technologies and how they can enhance business performance.

+I've supported more than 50 founders across 2 different countries with Product Development & Go-To-Market.
+My approach focuses on translating core user needs into Products that generate real business value.

-Beyond technology, I’m equally drawn to storytelling and filmmaking, capturing the real stories that shape Human Experiences.
+Beyond the technology, I’m equally drawn to storytelling, capturing the real stories that shape Human Experiences.
 I believe that while technology scales systems, storytelling scales truth.
-When I'm not building technology, you'll find me screenwriting, storyboarding, editing footage or exploring ideas.
+When I'm not building Technology or working on Projects, you'll find me writing or exploring ideas.

  **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Personal Blog](https://ronnielutaro.com), [Email](mailto:r.lutaro@rocketizetech.com)